Frequently Asked Questions - Applying to Med School

 Osteopathy is a branch of medicine focusing on healing the whole person, and using physical manipulation as one form of diagnosis and treatment.
 While osteopathic physicians are in every medical specialty, most are oriented towards primary care.
 Osteopathic training is similar to allopathic training, with 4 years of medical school leading to a D.O. degree, with residency following.
 If you think you may be interested in this approach, you should investigate osteopathy further by shadowing or volunteering with a D.O.
-A recommendation for a D.O is often recommended or required.
+A recommendation from a D.O is often recommended or required.

 When should I take the MCAT?

-The MCATs are computerized and offered on 20 dates per year at testing centers around the United States and in select sites internationally.
-Because it is important to have a complete application as soon as possible, you should aim to take the test before the end of July at the latest.
+The MCATs are computerized and offered on 30 dates per year at testing centers around the United States and in select sites internationally.
+Because it is important to have a complete application as soon as possible, you should aim to take the test before mid-July at the latest.
 Taking an earlier test may give you more opportunity to re-take it, if you need to.
 As there are limited seats at each test site, you should register for your preferred date as soon as registration becomes available.